Headings

 The following transition styles are available:

-* `fade` — fades between slide (default)
+* `fade` — crossfades between slides (default).

 ## Transition timing